Chajme/VOCMonitor/README.md

-Flask Web Server with a web app using mqtt for communication with ESP32 and SQLite3 to store data.
+Flask Web Server with a web app
+- mqtt for communication with ESP32
+- SQLite3 to store data

 Molitoris Erik